 Habitat: Fir/Spruce boreal forests, as well as Douglas-fir, hemlock, tamarack and pine.
 Favors burned and flooded areas with standing dying or dead trees – follows the path of bark beetles.
 Forests of North Central Idaho offer excellent habitat, though fire suppression and thinning reduces habitat.

 Range: Across Canada, central/southern Alaska, western Montana, northern Idaho, throughout Cascade Range in Washington and Oregon, parts of Sierra Nevada Range in California, as well as northeastern United States.

-Threats: Black-backed woodpeckers rely strongly on wildland fire and forest mosaics to produce habitat and food.
+Threats: Rely intensively on wildland fire and forest mosaics to produce habitat and food.
 Fire suppression, thinning and salvage logging (post-fire) threaten species.
 As a result, forest management in Clearwater Basin is problematic.

 Miscellaneous: Not migratory but moves with prey and climate conditions.